-If the participant was enrolled and agreed to complete all procedures, but at the time of the visit was unable to complete CVR, retain the participant and data.
-Reference "CVR not completed", along with the reason why it was not completed, in the 'comments' section of two forms: 1) Imaging CRF and 2) Imaging Data Registration Web Form on the website.
+If the participant was enrolled and agreed to complete all scans, but at the time of the visit was unable to complete CVR, retain the participant data.
+The acquired data can still be uploaded; however, please indicate that the imaging protocol was not completed and record "CVR not completed", along with the reason why, in the 'Comments' section of two forms: 1) Imaging CRF and 2) Imaging Data Registration Web Form on the website.